MaksimZinovev/peter-pal/project_artefacts/000_requirements/000_user_stories.md

 - The highlight effect is temporary and non-intrusive
 - The highlight effect works on various element types (e.g., text, buttons, input fields)

-User Story 5:
-As a user, I want to scroll to view search results using Enter key, so that I can quickly move through matches without using my mouse.

-Acceptance Criteria:
-- Enter key scrolls page into view to ensure selected search result appears in the middle of the page
-- The selected element is still highlighted on the page
-- Pressing Escape key hides command-pallette and deactivates highling.

 4. Customization: